semgrep/semgrep/README.md

 #### Equivalences

-Equivalences are another key concept in `sgrep`. `sgrep` automatically searches for code that is semantically equivalent.
+Equivalences are another key concept in `semgrep`. `semgrep` automatically searches for code that is semantically equivalent.
 For example, the following patterns are semantically equivalent